andreasdiehl/ai-context/README.md

-# AI Context Hub 🧠
+# AI Context Hub

-A centralized, versioned repository for official documentation, designed to provide "Source of Truth" context for AI coding assistants (like Gemini/Antigravity).
+A centralized, versioned repository for official documentation, designed to provide "Source of Truth" context for AI coding assistants like Antigravity.

 ## 🚀 Usage (For Developers)